box/box-ui-elements/src/components/draggable-list/README.md

 # DraggableList

-This component exposes a draggable list for use in box-react-ui.
+This component exposes a draggable list for use in box-ui-elements.
 It was initially written for use with MetadataView components.

 It doesn't own its own `state`.
 Any changes in the ordering of the elements in the list will require the parent component to update and keep track of what order the elements are now in.